orbeon/orbeon-forms-doc/form-runner/api/persistence/custom-persistence-providers.md

 ### CRUD

+#### Overview

+The [CRUD API](crud.md) is used to store, retrieve, and optionally delete form definitions and form data.

 "CRUD" stands for "Create, Read, Update, Delete".
 A persistence provider should implement the CRUD API.

-This API is used by Form Runner and Form Builder to store, retrieve, and optionally delete form definitions and form data.
+#### HTTP methods

-The following HTTP methods must be supported:
+The following HTTP methods are used and must be supported:

 - `GET`: retrieve a resource
 - `PUT`: create or update a resource